 There are nine Austrian restaurants because each of them offers a different experience, caters to a different budget or is open at a different time.
-Two of them are in a remote locations and not suitable for quick lunch or dinner.
+Two of them are in a remote location and not suitable for a quick lunch or dinner.
 One of them is not suitable, if you are on a budget and some of them are only open for dinner.
 That’s why there are nine Austrian restaurants.

 The best coffee vs the best traditional coffee houses

 Austria is famous for its coffee houses.
 Yet that fame doesn’t come from the best coffee.
 The places I recommend are not always about the best food or drinks.
-They could be worth the visit for historic reasons, for atmosphere or for a great view.
+They could be worth the visit for historic reasons, for the atmosphere or for a great view.

 Check the descriptions on the backside of the map to find out what each of the culinary places is about.